riccardotorre/DNNLikelihood_dev/docs/dnn_likelihood/usage.rst

 from each of the methods called within the method are active.
 The method sets, among others, the :attr:`DnnLik.model <DNNLikelihood.DnnLik.model>` attribute, which is the principal object containing the |tf_keras_model_link|.

-The DNNLikelihood is now ready to be trained.
-This can be done with the :meth:`DnnLik.model_train <DNNLikelihood.DnnLik.model_train>`
+The DNNLikelihood is now ready for training with the :meth:`DnnLik.model_train <DNNLikelihood.DnnLik.model_train>` method:
-method:

 .. code-block:: python